buffgecko12/dcp/README.md

     3. Push a [tiny change] to re-deploy

 3. Update DNS records
-   - if using gmail, add "anti-spoof" DNS record so mails don't route to SPAM
+   - if using Gmail, add "anti-spoof" DNS record so mails don't route to SPAM

 ### Install
 Run *build.py* in the *dcp_repo* project root to install the application.